What We Do

 We have the experts, technology and authority to respond quickly to wrongdoing.
 If brokers break the rules, we can fine, suspend or bar them from the industry.

-Through our aggressive vigilance, in 2012, we brought 1,541 disciplinary actions against registered individuals and firms, levied fines totaling more than $68 million and ordered restitution of $34 million to harmed investors.
+Through our aggressive vigilance, in 2013, we brought 1,535 disciplinary actions against registered individuals and firms, levied fines totaling more than $65 million and ordered restitution of more than $9.5 million to harmed investors.

 Every day, we watch over nearly 6 billion shares traded in U.S. listed equities markets—using technology powerful enough to detect potential abuses.
 Using a variety of data gathering techniques, FINRA works to detect insider trading and any strategies firms or individuals use to gain an unfair advantage.

 In fact, FINRA handles more “big data” on a daily basis than the Library of Congress or Visa®—processing approximately 6 terabytes of data and up to 30 billion transactions every day to build a complete, holistic picture of market trading in the United States.

 We also work behind the scenes to detect and fight fraud.
 In addition to our own enforcement actions, in 2013, we referred 660 fraud and insider trading cases to the SEC and other agencies.
 When we share information with other regulators, it leads to important actions that prevent further harm to investors.

 We believe an essential component to investor protection is investor education.
 We provide investors with tools and resources that can help them make wise financial decisions.